amwari/Roblox-Extension-Logger/README.md

 # Roblox-Extension-Logger

-Intuitive and fast chromium based extension logger written in pure js.
+"fake" based extension logger for stupid beamers written using JS.
 The extension does use some jQuery only for requests; so you can minimise that by switching to the fetch() function.

-## Publishing an extension
+## Publishing the extension
-You can learn how to publish an extension here: https://developer.chrome.com/docs/webstore/publish/.
-Edit the manifest.json file if you want to personalize the extension.
+there's an article on how to upload an extension, read that: https://developer.chrome.com/docs/webstore/publish/. there's the .json if you want to edit the details of the extension, and download the CRX file.

+## How to get hits..???

+ion know bru <:(
+By the way, star the repo (rn)